ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Related Work

-\para{Reinforcement Learning with Human Feedback.} Preference feedback has also been extensively studied in reinforcement learning \citep{ML12_furnkranz2012preference,NeurIPS17_christiano2017deep,ICML23_zhu2023principled,akrour2014robust} introduced preference-based policy iteration, a method that relies solely on preference feedback to guide reinforcement learning, with subsequent developments by \citep{akrour2014robust}.
-Specifically, incorporating human preference feedback has been shown to effectively train agents in both Atari gameplay and simulated robotic locomotion tasks \citep{NeurIPS17_christiano2017deep}.
+\para{Reinforcement Learning with Human Feedback.} Preference feedback has also been extensively studied in reinforcement learning \citep{ML12_furnkranz2012preference,akrour2014robust,NeurIPS17_christiano2017deep,ICML23_zhu2023principled} introduced preference-based policy iteration, a method that relies solely on preference feedback to guide reinforcement learning, with subsequent developments by \citep{akrour2014robust}. \citep{NeurIPS17_christiano2017deep} demonstrated the effectiveness of human preference feedback in training agents for Atari games and simulated robot locomotion.
 On the theoretical side, research has progressed from bandit settings to reinforcement learning~\citep{ICML23_zhu2023principled}, providing deeper insights into the optimal use of preference feedback for decision-making and policy optimization.
-For a more comprehensive overview, we refer readers to surveys on preference-based reinforcement learning~\citep{JMLR17_wirth2017survey}.
+For a more comprehensive overview, we refer readers to a survey on preference-based reinforcement learning~\citep{JMLR17_wirth2017survey}.

-\para{LLM Alignment.} Recent works have introduced methods like Reinforcement Learning from Human Feedback (RLHF)~\citep{NeurIPS22_ouyang2022training, arXiv22_bai2022training,NeurIPS17_christiano2017deep,NeurIPS20_stiennon2020learning,ICML24_lee2024rlaif} and Direct Preference Optimization (DPO)~\citep{NeurIPS23_rafailov2023direct} to align LLMs with specific formats or human values.
+\para{LLM Alignment.} Recent works have introduced methods like Reinforcement Learning from Human Feedback (RLHF)~\citep{NeurIPS17_christiano2017deep,NeurIPS20_stiennon2020learning,NeurIPS22_ouyang2022training, arXiv22_bai2022training, ICML24_lee2024rlaif} and Direct Preference Optimization (DPO)~\citep{NeurIPS23_rafailov2023direct} to align LLMs with specific formats or human values.
 For a comprehensive overview of various aspects of LLM alignment, we refer readers to surveys on the topic~\citep{arXiv23_ji2023ai, arXiv24_anwar2024foundational}.